doingandlearning/astro-blog/src/content/posts/abortcontroller-cancelling-async-events.md

 ## How about you?

 Are you using the AbortController throughout your Node code?
+I'd love to see some examples!